 Optional Special Events

-Optional special events at the Networking and Making Schools Work Conferences are great opportunities to network and relax with other attendees.
+Special events at the 2020 Making Schools Work Conference are great opportunities to network and relax with other attendees.
 Families and friends are invited, too!

 - Industry Tours

-Gather with colleagues to debrief or plan your conference experience during a special networking luncheon on Wednesday at noon.
+Gather with colleagues from your state to share this year’s successes and plan your conference experience during a special State Networking Lunch on Tuesday, July 7 at noon.
 Tickets for this delicious hot lunch cost $25 per person, payable at registration.
-If you’ve already registered for the conference and would like to add this event, please visit our registration page.
-Networking luncheon tickets may also be purchased at conference headquarters in Baltimore.
+If you’ve already registered for the conference and would like to add this event, please visit sreb.org/register to update your registration.
+State Networking Lunch tickets may also be purchased on site at Conference Headquarters outside Halls H and I in the Convention Center.

-As a reminder, hot lunches on Thursday and Friday are included in Making Schools Work Conference registration fees.
+As a reminder, hot lunches on Wednesday and Thursday are included in Making Schools Work Conference registration fees.

 Winners do not have to be present to win – SREB will contact winners after the event to arrange for delivery of their prize.